AndiDomi/Linux-ENV-via_ansible/README.md

 - [ ] Research ansible-galaxy

 ###### Highest priority taks to implement in this ansible playbook:
+- [ ] refactor playbook for better readibility
 - [ ] check that python is at version 3.8.4^
 - [ ] get .dot files from github repo
 - [ ] install nvim